kgeorgiou/ctf-writeups/runesec/web/blacklist-reloaded.md

-*Name*: Blacklist Reloaded
+**Name**: Blacklist Reloaded
+**Points**: 600
-*Instructions*: Maybe I'm foolish, maybe I'm blind, thinking I can see through this and see what's behind!
+**Instructions**: Maybe I'm foolish, maybe I'm blind, thinking I can see through this and see what's behind!
 Can you get the flag from http://challenges.runesec.com:15123 ?
-*Hint*: Can you leak out any information?
+**Hint**: Can you leak out any information?
 You might like it :)

 ### Exploration
-We know this is another challenge of SQL injection with a blacklist.
+- We know this is another challenge of SQL injection with a blacklist.

-We are given a login interface with Username and Password fields.
-We assume the following query is invoked on the login server:
+- We are given a login interface with Username and Password fields.
+We assume the following query - more or less - is invoked on the login server:
 `SELECT * FROM ???
 WHERE username="{sqli input}" AND password="{sqli input}"`

-We can start by finding what's in the blacklist and what we can actually use.
+- We can start by finding what's in the blacklist and what we can actually use.
-*(If a blacklisted term is found in the input, a special page is returned saying that a blacklisted term was used)*
+*(If a blacklisted term is found in the input, a special page is returned saying that a blacklisted term was used.)*
 Some of the blacklisted semantics: `', ;, =, UNION`
 Some of the semantics we can use: `", OR, AND, EXISTS, SELECT, WHERE, LIKE, %, /*, --`